mvaki/innomedup/README.md

 When done press both buttons at the same time to exit.

 ***Step 8.*** Open innomedup_release_v1_4_git.ino.
 Before uploading the code to your ESP32 change the following lines:
-(For version V1.4 only!)
 For NOTIFICATION_EMAIL and USER_EMAIL you can use the gmail you created on step 5.
-Please send an email to innomedupgrc@gmail.com to request an API_KEY and a FIREBASE_PROJECT_ID and mention the email/password you would like to use to access firebase.
+Please send an email to innomedupgrc@gmail.com to request an API_KEY and a FIREBASE_PROJECT_ID and mention the email/password you would like to use to access firebase (For version V1.4 only!) .
 This does not have to be the same as the NOTIFICATION_EMAIL/NOTIFICATION_PASSWORD.

 For loadCellCalibration and zeroFactor follow the instructions on ***Step 7***